 Overall, implementation of the SWPPP at RBD by industrial operators appears to be successful.
 The same can be said for the operator self-inspection process and Comprehensive Site Compliance Evaluation, except as noted.
-There is still some confusion regarding the annual dry-weather discharge certifications.
-This issue will be addressed again during the tenant training.

-The total number of discrepancies increased from last year.
-There were five site discrepancies.
-There was no indication that any soil or water contamination occurred as a result, and the annual sampling report reflected this.
-However, the number of training documentation and annual dryweather discharge certification violations decreased from the previous year.
+The total number of discrepancies decreased from last year.
+There was no indication that any soil or water contamination occurred as a result of the discrepancies, and the annual sampling report reflected this.